pyenv/pyenv/CONTRIBUTING.md

 Generally, version-specific fixes belong in the scripts for the affected releases and/or patches for them -- this guarantees that their effect is limited to only those releases.

 <h3>Backporting upstream patches</h3>

-Usually, this is the easiest way to backport a fix for a problem fixed in a newer release.
+Usually, this is the easiest way to backport a fix for a problem that is fixed in a newer release.

 * Clone Python, check out the tag for the appropriate release and create a branch
-* Apply existing patches, if any, and commit (with either `patch` or `git am`)
+* Apply existing patches if there are any (with either `patch` or `git am`) and commit
-* cherry-pick the upstream commit that fixes the problem in a newer release
+* Cherry-pick the upstream commit that fixes the problem in a newer release
-* commit and `git format-patch`
+* Commit and `git format-patch`
-* Submit the generated patch file in a PR
+* Commit the generated patch file into Pyenv, test your changes and submit a PR

 Deprecation policy